Cheezmeister/www.luchenlabs.com/src/content/lp/ecks.pl.md

     my ($sessname) = @ARGV;

 By default, just print current running sessions and early-out.
-If you are a Perl hacker and know how to fit this one line, please tell me.
-I couldn't figure it out.

-    system("$tmux_command ls") unless $sessname;
-    exit(0) unless $sessname;
+    system("$tmux_command ls"), exit(0) unless $sessname;

-Do it!
+Fun fact: this line gave me plenty of grief.
+It started with a `&&` instead, after shell conventions, but *it turns out* that shell conventions are stupid, treating the success return value of 0 as "true" and nonzero as "false".
+This makes for intuitive scripts but defies logic (literally); Perl (like C) *does the exact opposite*.

+Anyway, if we did get a session name, attach or create as necessary and move on with our life.

     system( "$tmux_command attach -t $sessname || $tmux_command new-session -s $sessname");

 ## Chapter 3: Installation

+You have roughly four options.

 1. `curl http://luchenlabs.com/lp/ecks.pl -o /usr/local/bin/ecks.pl`
 2. [Download](ecks.pl.md) the source code in its raw form and "compile" it with [Literati](literati.html)